Current Employment Openings

 The Permanency Unit Caseworker functions in the capacity of a Lancaster County Children and Youth Social Service Agency (LCCYSSA) Placement Caseworker.
 The caseworker supervises, coordinates and provides services to biological families and their children who are placed in foster homes, group homes, and residential facilities, and to families whose children remain in home, but are receiving services.

 For all cases, the caseworker is responsible for creating and implementing written case plans for children and their families.
 The caseworker supervises the client’s progress and develops written reviews of plans and presents those to the Court.
 With the assistance of the supervisor, the caseworker is required to prioritize tasks to complete job requirements while maintaining a focus on providing quality services to all clients.

-Organizational expectations include attending staff meetings, identifying financial needs and competing necessary financial documentation.
+- Organizational expectations include attending staff meetings, identifying financial needs and completing necessary financial documentation.

 Required Skills & Training:

 - Commitment to enhance the mission of COBYS Family services which is, motivated by Christian faith, COBYS educates, supports and empowers children and adults to reach their full potential.

 - Communicate effectively in both oral and in written communication with clients, their families and professionals.